2017 Toyota Camry Buyer's Guide

 In the Driver's Seat

-Opening at just over $23,000, the Toyota Camry carries the highest starting price in the segment, commanding a near-$500 premium over the base version of the Honda Accord, and roughly $1,500 over the Mazda6 and Volkswagen Passat.
-On the ground, though, Toyota is piling on incentives to keep its best-seller at the top of the sales charts, meaning the Camry is just as affordable as its peers, if not more so.
-And because the Camry sells in such high numbers, finding one that satisfies your particular tastes shouldn't be difficult.
+Opening at just under $24,000, every model of the 2017 Toyota Camry (and Camry Hybrid) is the same price as it was last year, but still carries the highest starting price in the segment.
+It commands a $715 premium over the base version of the Honda Accord, roughly $1,100 over the Mazda6 and more than $1,300 over the Hyundai Sonata.
+A fully loaded Camry XLE runs about $35,000.
 Build and price a 2017 Toyota Camry right here at KBB.com to unlock its Fair Purchase Price, 5-Year Cost to Own and more.

 More Midsize Sedans